 Clinical Services For Those Serving in Ministry

-Over 25% of our clients are either clergy persons, theological school students, non-clergy persons involved actively in ministry, or family members of one of these groups.
+Over 25% of our clients are clergy, theological students, non-ordained religious leaders involved actively in ministry, or family members of one of these groups.
 The Danielsen Institute provides individual, couples, family, and group psychotherapy to these clients, as well as psychopharmacology services for those who are already receiving treatment of some kind at the Institute.

 Psychological Testing and Assessment

-The Danielsen Institute provides a range of assessment protocols for seminarians and theology students as part of their formation and preparation for ministry, as well as for candidates for ordination and those seeking to join religious orders and/or participate in religious life.
-The Institute has worked with religious denominations and bodies including, but not limited to the Black Ministerial Alliance, the Church of the Nazarene, the Episcopal Church, the Roman Catholic Church, the Greek Orthodox Church, the Presbyterian Church, the United Church of Christ, and the United Methodist Church, as well as with numerous individual congregations, theological schools, and religious orders.
-Assessments can be designed in collaboration with the individual’s religious denomination or community and are specifically tailored to the needs and concerns of both the person being tested and the group.
+The Danielsen Institute provides a range of assessment options for seminarians and theology students as part of their formation and preparation for ministry, as well as for candidates for ordination and those seeking to join religious orders and/or participate in religious life.
+The Institute has served religious denominations and bodies including, but not limited to the Black Ministerial Alliance, the Church of the Nazarene, the Episcopal Church, the Roman Catholic Church, the Greek Orthodox Church, the Presbyterian Church, the United Church of Christ, and the United Methodist Church, as well as with numerous individual congregations, theological schools, and religious orders.
+Assessments can be designed in collaboration with the individual’s religious denomination or community and are specifically tailored to the needs and concerns of both the person being tested and the referring organization.

 Assessments for Clergy in Crisis